top of page

 Long-Term Maintenance:

-• Maintain consistent fasting schedule (most days per week)
+• Maintain a consistent fasting schedule (most days per week).

 Common Mistakes to Avoid When Fasting for NAD+ Benefits: